-Hanesbrands Inc. ("HanesBrands") has made available on the investors section of its corporate website, www.Hanes.com/investors, certain supplemental materials regarding HanesBrands' financial results for the quarter ended September 27, 2014 (the "Supplemental Information").
+Hanesbrands Inc. ("HanesBrands") has made available on the investors section of its corporate website, www.Hanes.com/investors, certain supplemental materials regarding HanesBrands' financial results and business operations (the "Supplemental Information").
 The Supplemental Information is furnished herewith as Exhibit 99.1 and is incorporated by reference.
 All information in the Supplemental Information is presented as of the particular date or dates referenced therein, and HanesBrands does not undertake any obligation to, and disclaims any duty to, update any of the information provided.